Find Affordable College Courses

 Omaha, NE

-Out of the 10 schools in Nebraska that were part of this year’s ranking, Clarkson College landed the # 4 spot on the list.
-Located in the city of Omaha, Clarkson College is a private not-for-profit college with a small student population.
+A rank of #4 on this year’s list means Clarkson College is a great place for nursing students working on their bachelor’s degree.
+Located in the large city of Omaha, Clarkson College is a private not-for-profit college with a small student population.

 Women make up 92% of the nursing majors at the school.